The easiest way to capture UTM Parameters in Elementor Forms

 2. Add hidden fields to your forms

-Adding Hidden Fields to Elementor Forms is super easy.
-In the Elementor builder, you can simply click on a form to open the form editor and then click the 'Add Item' to add a new form field.
-Then, when you click that form field you simply need to select 'Hidden' from the 'Type' dropdown.
+Adding hidden fields in Elementor Forms is straightforward.
+Just click on your form in the Elementor builder to open the form editor, then hit 'Add Item' to create a new field.
+From there, click on the new field and select 'Hidden' from the 'Type' dropdown.

 • Channel